 The causes of the First World War are explored during an interactive activity using national flags.

 The story of the Turner brothers who joined the Liverpool Scottish battalion is explored while examining photographs and personal objects on gallery.
 The significance of memorial items that were sent home to loved ones is also considered.

 Photographs of local soldiers and animals who were involved in the First World War are examined along with real and replica objects in character bags.
-Handling objects include a stretcher used to carry the wounded from battlefields and items of uniform.

 Changes in battle technology are discussed on gallery and the devastating impact of these considered.

 Groups may like to combine the session with a visit to:

 - From waterfront to Western front exhibition in The People's Republic gallery.
 Discover how the war affected not only those serving at the Front, but also the city, and the people left behind in this special exhibition.